CSP Headers

 Detailed explanations and examples of configuring individual CSP headers can be found in the Helmet npm package documentation.

-To configure CSP in Team assistant, insert the contentSecurityPolicy object into the configuration as JSON.
+To configure CSP in the platform, insert the contentSecurityPolicy object into the configuration as JSON.
 Ensure the JSON structure is valid by adding double quotes around keys and values and removing any extra commas.

 Example Configuration